-- a) Students will write clearly and cogently in a manner appropriate to a variety of audiences and purposes. - Students will speak clearly and cogently in a manner appropriate to a variety of audiences and purposes.
+- a) Students will write clearly and cogently in a manner appropriate to a variety of audiences and purposes. - b) Students will speak clearly and cogently in a manner appropriate to a variety of audiences and purposes. - c) Students will listen actively and critically. - d) Students will read for understanding of content and context. - e) Students will use reading strategies appropriate to the task.